anatar02/pasilla/README.md

 # pasilla [pah-SEE-ya]

-The pasilla chile (literally "little raisin") is the dried form of the chilaca chili pepper, a mild to medium-hot, rich-flavored chile.
+The pasilla chile (literally "little raisin") is the dried form of the chilaca chili pepper, a mild to medium-hot, rich-flavoured chile.

 A hot little test framework for Protractor.